 Adult children are often uncomfortable talking to their parents about aging issues or concerns they have about their parent’s safety and well-being.
-Since June is the month we celebrate Father’s Day, we at Sound Options want to focus on some ideas to help improve communication with an elderly father.
+Since June is the month we celebrate Father’s Day, focusing on some ideas to help improve communication with an elderly father is fitting.

 - Time and timing: One of the greatest challenges adult children face in their dealings with the elderly is to slow down and find the time to be fully present.
 It's a mistake to discuss important issues on the fly, when you're rushed and preoccupied.
 If you need to talk about something crucial with your elderly parent, make a conscious effort to put your personal agenda aside -- along with your cell phone.
 And remember, such issues will take time to resolve -- and probably require more than one discussion.